Longwings

 (NCBI-index: 596532)

-The Weaver’s Fritillary (Boloria dia) is not very common in the Netherlands.
+The Weaver’s Fritillary (Boloria dia) is uncommon in the Netherlands.
 I spotted my first copy in the Belgian Ardennes.
 This fritillary cannot be clearly distinguished at the top from the Small Pearl-bordered Fritillary (Boloria selene), the Pearl-bordered Fritillary (Boloria euphrosyne) and the Cranberry Fritillary (Boloria aquilionaris).
 The difference is in the underside of the wings.
-The Small Pearl-bordered Fritillary and Pearl-bordered Fritillary do not have purple spots on the underside of the hindwing and in the Cranberry Fritillary, the purple color is not very dominant.
-In addition, the Weaver’s Fritillary has dark dots on the underside of the hindwing and the upper edge corner is sharply angled.
+The Small Pearl-bordered Fritillary and Pearl-bordered Fritillary do not have purple spots on the underside of the hindwing.
+In the Cranberry Fritillary, the purple colour is not very dominant.
+In addition, the Weaver’s Fritillary has dark dots on the underside of the hindwing, and the upper edge corner is sharply angled.
 The silvery white spots in the zoom field and the middle of the wing are edged in black.
-The flight period is in two or three generations from late April to early September and the wingspan is 41-45mm.
+The flight period is two or three generations from late April to early September, and the wingspan is 41-45mm.
 Host plant: Field Violet and Tricolor Violet.
 Dutch name: Paarse parelmoervlinder.
 Frisian name: Pearse parlemoerflinter.

 Flying period: